 10-4.
-Materials set aside in my Exam Archive should be quite useful to you in studying for your exam.
-The Exam Archive is publicly accessible online.
+I have an Exam Archive with my exams from past courses.
+It is publicly accessible online.
 There is a link on ericejohnson.com, or you can use the direct URL: http://ericejohnson.com/exam_archive/.

 11. GENERAL INFORMATION IN CONNECTION WITH UNIVERSITY POLICIES: